harinivash8/up/README.md

 ```
 prompt> jshell jshell --class-path target/twig-0.0.4-core.jar --startup etc/imports.jshell tutorials/plotting/advanced_bar_chart.java
 ```
+the example scripts are writte to run in JSHELL, if you'd like to include them in your Java program, you must add the imports found in etc/imports.jshell file.
 If you'd like a specific example of your favorite graph type, please, submit an issue and I will create the desired example.

 # Example of creating tuple from text file (Appendix)